rmfandyplayz/rmfandyplayz/README.md

 feel free to DM me for any purpose on Discord (linked on my website)

-i'm an INFP personality type if ur for whatever reason THAT curious :skull:
+he/him and INFP if ur that curious for whatever reason :skull:

 [![click for funny](https://files.catbox.moe/3lecj0.JPG)](https://files.catbox.moe/ujvodq.mp4)